vboussange/PhDthesis/draft/conclusion.md

       - together with adaptive dynamics theory and numerical simulations, the PDE approximation allows to obtain analytical insights on how structural properties affect macroscopic population.
       - This approach, coupling stochastic simulations and analytical insights, can elucidate how macroscopic properties emerge from microscopic processes while accounting for the complexity of spatial structures.
       - As such, the proposed model together with the approch can help formalize fundamental links between macroscopic properties and microscopic processes acting upon agents structured over complex spatio-evolutionary structures \cite{Levin}.
-      - **the PDE approximation, coupled with the methods in \chap4, allow to efficiently simulate the eco-evolutionary models where populations are structured over high-dimensional continuous phenotypic and geographic spaces.**
+      - **the PDE approximation, coupled with the methods in \chapiv, allow to efficiently simulate the eco-evolutionary models where populations are structured over high-dimensional continuous phenotypic and geographic spaces.**
       - methods for simulating high dimensional PDEs have almost exclusively been used for financial applications.
       - PDE models for CAS critically involve non-local terms, which capture non-local interactions between microscopic agents.
       - In \cref{chap:highdimpde}, we have presented two methods that can solve generic high dimensional eco-evolutionary PDE models.
 Both methods extend previous numerical methods, and can solve general non-local nonlinear PDE problems with boundary conditions.